 Police Department Employment Opportunities

 The Hopewell Police Department’s hiring philosophy is simple – we recruit the best and the brightest.
 If you are among those people who strive for excellence and want an exciting career where you make a difference, we invite you to join our team.
 The Hopewell Police Department offers many different fulfilling career paths and opportunities for police officers.
 Among these are Patrol and Narcotics K-9 Officer, Critical Response Team (SWAT), Community Police Officer, and School Resource Officer.
-Applicants for employment as police officers with the Hopewell Police Department are encouraged to submit a completed online application to the City of Hopewell Office of Human Resources.
-Applications are maintained on file for one year and used to fill officer vacancies as they occur.
+Applicants for employment as police officers with the Hopewell Police Department are encouraged to submit a completed online application through the City of Hopewell’s career page available here.

 Applicants must have a high school diploma or a GED Certificate.
 Applicants with an Associate Degree, or higher, are preferred.